Fairlane Family Cruiser

 Mark's 'family project' went through a full strip and rebuild.
 There was "no rust in the floor so [I] never took [the] body off [the] chassis, but at one point the car consisted of a roof and two rear quarter panels sitting on a chassis."

-Mark took the car back to basics, completing “a very [classic] looking rebuild.” for their family cruiser.
+Mark took the car back to basics completing "a very [classic] looking rebuild."

 "Everything was taken back to metal, rust repairs completed and painted.
 [The] engine [was] rebuilt with mild cam and electronic ignition but otherwise [I kept it] standard.
 [The] cooling system [was] upgraded with a custom aluminum radiator, [and the] stereo hidden in the glove box, so the dash appears standard."
 Finally, Mark added "twin 2-inch exhaust to give the car a nice note."

-The Fairlane was built as a family cruiser with black vinyl interior.
+The car was built as a family cruiser with black vinyl interior.
 The rest of the car was left with standard parts.
-“I have had performance [cars] in the past, but when you drive performance cars in hot weather you have overheating problems, and I didn’t want that this time.
-We love the car to cruise around in and listen to music.”
+"I have had performance [cars] in the past, but when you drive performance cars in hot weather you have overheating problems and I didn't want that this time.
+We love the car to cruise around in and listen to music."

 Mark's family will surely be creating memories in this car for years to come - combining both nostalgia and dreams for the future.
 "It's just easy… it cruises along.
 It has that real old-school look and feel."